Barbara Rush: Career

-She often played a willful woman of means or a polished, high-society doyenne.
-Rush also was cast in an occasional villainess role, as in the Rat Pack's gangster musical Robin and the 7 Hoods (1964).
-In the 1967 Western drama Hombre, she played a rich, younger, condescending wife of a thief - and ends up taken hostage and tied to a stake.
-She portrayed the devious Nora Clavicle in the TV series Batman.
-In 1976, Rush played the role of Ann Sommers/Chris Stewart, the mother of female sci-fi action character Jaime Sommers in The Bionic Woman.
+Rush's characters were often those of willful women of means or as polished, high-society doyenne.
+She was occasionally cast as a villainess or femme fatale, such as Marian Stevens in the Rat Pack's 1964 gangster musical Robin and the 7 Hoods.
+Marian either seduces or attempts to seduce five different men to control the Chicago mobs from behind the scenes.
+In the 1967 Western drama Hombre, working with Paul Newman again, she played Audra Favor, the rich, younger, and condescending wife of a thief – and ends up being taken hostage and tied to a stake.